khanu263/SunCycleWallpaper/README.md

 # SunCycleWallpaper

-A simple Python script to change the wallpaper in a GNOME desktop environment according to location-based real-time sunrise/sunset data.
+A simple Python script to change the wallpaper according to location-based real-time sunrise/sunset data.

 ![demo](demo.gif)